 Now that the plugin is active, you must create a new form.

 To do this, go to WPForms » Add New and name your form.
-Then, scroll down to the section labeled Additional Templates and type User Login Form in the search bar.
-Then, choose the Create a User Login Form.
+Then, scroll down to the section labeled Select a Template and type “user login form” into the search bar.
+Then, click Use Template.

-Once the pre-made form template loads, most of the work is done for you, the username and password fields are already on the form.
+Once the pre-made form template loads, most of the work is done for you.
+The username and password fields are already in the form.

 If you’d like, you can add additional fields to your form by dragging them from the left-hand panel to the right-hand panel.

-Then, click on the field to make changes.
-You can also click on a form field and drag it to rearrange the order on your login form.
+Then, click on any field to make changes to it.
+You can also click on a form field and drag it up or down in the preview area to rearrange the order of your login form.

 When your form looks the way you want it, click Save.